pyOpenSci/pyopensci.github.io/_posts/2024-08-30-pyopensci-monumental-growth-2024.md

 <figure>
     <a href="{{ site.baseurl }}/images/python-packaging/successfully-created-python-package-scipy-24.png"><img src="{{ site.baseurl }}/images/python-packaging/successfully-created-python-package-scipy-24.png" style="max-width:80%" alt="Another survey result image.
 The question is: were you able to create a package?
 91% responded yes (10 people), 9% (1 person) said no; no one responded 'I'm not sure'"></a>
     <figcaption>It's always hard to collect data at the end of a long workshop.
 Here, 11 out of 30+ people responded.
 Most people in our workshop were successful.
 We worked with the one person who responded "no" after the survey at the end of the workshop.
 They successfully made their first package with our support!
-This feedback was similar to the success rates at [our first online workshop](https://www.pyopensci.org/events/april-2024-create-python-package-pyopensci-online-workshop.html), held in May 2024. </figcaption>
+This feedback was similar to the success rates at our <a href="https://www.pyopensci.org/events/april-2024-create-python-package-pyopensci-online-workshop.html">first online workshop</a>, held in May 2024. </figcaption>
 </figure>